EliaTogni/Univault/Classes/Simulation.md

 $$\dots$$
 $$X_n = a_{n1}Z_1 + a_{n2}Z_2 + \dots + a_{nn}Z_n + \mu_n$$

-Each single normal random variable $z_i$ of them can be generated and we have already seen how.
+Each single normal random variable $_i$ of them can be generated and we have already seen how.

 Now, we can generate a random vector of $n$ values from a multivariate normal distribution.
 It is enough to generate the $n$ values for the $Z_i$ and then combining them accordingly to these coefficients.
 At this point, it is possible to return this vector in our copula for generating random vector not of all normal but from different marginal distributions.